lordmulder/ClearClipboard/README.md

 *Note:* The ClearClipboard program runs "hidden" in the background.
 However, there will be an icon in the [notification area](https://docs.microsoft.com/en-us/windows/desktop/uxguide/winenv-notification), which can be used to control or terminate ClearClipboard.
 Only one instance of ClearClipboard can be running at a time.

+# System requirements

+ClearClipboard runs on Windows Vista or newer.
+The "x64" version requires a 64-Bit version of Windows Vista or newer.

+Windows XP is **not** supported due to the lack of the `AddClipboardFormatListener` system function!

+## Windows 10 Warning

+Windows 10 contains some "problematic" features that can put a risk on sensitive information copied to the clipboard:

+* The first of those features is called "Clipboard History", which will silently keep a copy of *all* data that has been copied to clipboard at some time.
+This history will persist even after the clipboard has been cleared!

+* The second feature is called "Automatic Syncing" (Cloud Clipboard), which will automatically upload *all* data that has been copied to clipboard to the Microsoft cloud servers – purportedly to synchronize your devices!

+We ***highly*** recommend to *disable* both of these features in order to allow ClearClipboard to function as expected!
+You can easily do this in the "Windows Settings" on the "System/Clipboard" page.
+Please see [here](https://www.tenforums.com/tutorials/110048-enable-disable-clipboard-sync-across-devices-windows-10-a.html) for more information.

 # Command-line Options

 The ClearClipboard program supports the following *mutually exclusive* command-line options: